-(3 Credits) Lecture: 3 hours per week Surveys the history, development and genres of children's literature, focusing on analysis of texts for literary qualities and in terms of audience.
-Prerequisite(s): ENG 112 or ENG 125 or divisional approval.
+Examines the history and development of children's literature of diverse genres, time periods, and authors.
+Focuses on analysis of texts for literary qualities and audience.
+Develops critical thinking and interpretive skills through close reading, discussion, and analysis of literary texts.
+This is a UCGS transfer course.

+Prerequisite(s): ENG 112 or ENG 113 divisional approval.

-ENG 251 - Survey of World Literature I
+ENG 255 - World Literature